oracle/centos2ol/README.md

 ## Known issues

-1. Some RPMs will be reinstalled during the switch process, this does not normally cause problems but issues were reported with [OpenJDK][9] where the `alternatives` configuration for java were reset to defaults.
+1. There is a [reported issue with the upstream OpenJDK][9] package resetting the `alternatives` configuration during a `dnf reinstall` transaction.

-   We suggest you record the output of `alternatives --list` before switching and use `alternatives set <name> <path>` to amend them after the switch is complete.
+   We recommend recording the output of `alternatives --list` prior to running `centos2ol.sh` and reviewing the same output after switching.
+If you experience an issue with a package other than OpenJDK, please [open an issue][6]

 ## Limitations